 Under the Trademarks Act (2010:1877), a trademark may consist of any signs capable of being represented graphically (until January 1 2019).
 In order to fulfil the criteria of graphical representation, a trademark must have a representation that is clear, precise, self-contained, easily accessible, intelligible, durable and objective.

 Is electronic filing available?

 What are the application fees?

-Electronic filing costs Skr1,800 for the first class and Skr900 for each additional class.
-An additional fee of Skr500 is payable if the electronically filed application includes goods or services that have not been chosen from the list of pre-validated terms offered by the Patent and Registration Office.
-Non-electronic applications cost Skr2,300 for the first class and Skr900 for each additional class.
+Electronic filing costs Skr2,000 for the first class and Skr1,000 for each additional class.
+An additional fee of Skr700 is payable if the electronically filed application includes goods or services that have not been chosen from the list of pre-validated terms offered by the Patent and Registration Office.
+Non-electronic applications cost Skr2,700 for the first class and Skr1,000 for each additional class.

 How are priority rights claimed?

-An applicant wishing to claim priority must indicate the time, place, applicant and application number of the priority application.
+An applicant wishing to claim priority must do so before the trademark is registered and must indicate the time, place, applicant and application number of the priority application.
 The Patent and Registration Office may direct the applicant to prove its right to priority by filing:

 - a certificate indicating the applicant’s name and the filing date issued by the authority that received the priority application;

 - a copy of such application certified by the relevant authority; and